April 25, 2025

 Devin Vassell gives honest reaction to Spurs’ big decision on De’Aaron Fox.

-But at the end of the day, his concern was simple: “I just want to make sure he’s good and healthy.”
+His main worry, though, was straightforward: “I just want to make sure he’s good and healthy.”

 Leave a Reply